Cancer Research UK logo.

 With immunotherapy

-You might have chemotherapy with immunotherapy for small cell lung cancer with extensive disease.
+You might have chemotherapy with immunotherapy for small cell lung cancer for both limited and extensive disease.

 Non small cell lung cancer (NSCLC)

-Chemotherapy is a common treatment for early and metastatic non small cell lung cancer.
+Chemotherapy is a common treatment for early stage and advanced (metastatic) non small cell lung cancer.

 Before or after surgery

-Some people might have chemotherapy or chemotherapy in combination with immunotherapy before surgery (neo-adjuvant treatment).
+Some people might have chemotherapy in combination with immunotherapy before surgery.
+This is called neoadjuvant treatment.
 This can shrink the cancer and make it easier to remove.

 Before, after or with radical radiotherapy